logto-io/docs/versioned_docs/version-1.x/docs/recipes/customize-sie/README.md

 In Admin Console, click the "Sign-in Experience" tab on the left, and you'll see a two-column page.

-The left column is the customization section with three tabs: **Branding**, **Sign-in and sign-up**, and **Others**.
+The left column is the customization section with three tabs: **Branding**, **Sign-in and sign-up**, **Content**, and **Password policy**.

 1. Configure sign-in methods: Whether you prefer **password-based or passwordless sign-in/sign-up** options, you can easily configure them straight out of the box or customize them to align with your company's unique requirements.
 2. Match your brand: Quickly customize the sign-in page to match your product brand with options to set your **brand color**, **logo**, **favicon**, and **dark mode** usage.
 3. Custom CSS: Tailor the UI of all pages with **Custom CSS**.
 The orderly and concise design system of styles and components makes customization a breeze.
 4. Terms & Policy: Link your website's **Terms of Use** and **Privacy Policy** to the sign-in page.
 Users will be prompted to agree to these policies when they register.
 5. Language (i18n): Create a localized experience by selecting your language mode to **enable auto-detect** or **choose a default language**.
 Edit **i18n translations** for tailored content.
+6. Password policy: Enhance your password security by tailoring rules of password length, character types, breached password rejection, and phrase restriction.
    The right column is a live preview that will immediately update to synchronize the change when you update things on the left.

 ![Sign-in Experience homepage](./assets/sie-set-homepage.png)